Algebraic vector bundles and $p$-local A^1-homotopy theory: Proofs of the main results

 for the induced composite.
 We write $C(\tau)$ for the homotopy cofiber of the above map so there is a cofiber sequence of the form

 we proceed to analyze this cofiber sequence, its suspensions and its dependence on $\tau \in \bmu_n(k)$.

 \begin{construction} For later use, we would like to have an explicit morphism of spaces representing $\tau$.
-In Remark~\ref{rem:modelformn}, we constructed an explicit model for $M_n$ as a pushout.
+In Definition~\ref{rem:modelformn}, we provided an explicit model for $M_n$ as a pushout.
 Likewise, identify $S^0_k = \Spec k[t]/t(1-t)$ and consider the morphism $S^0_k \to \aone_k$ given by the projection $k[t] \to k[t]/t(1-t)$.
 With these identifications, the $\aone$-homotopy type of $S^1$ is represented by the actual pushout of the diagram